-In connection with Amendment No. 1 to the Quarterly Report of PharmaCyte Biotech, Inc. and its subsidiaries ("Company") on Form 10-Q/A for the period ended July 31, 2015 as filed with the Securities and Exchange Commission ("Commission") on the date hereof ("Report"), the undersigned, Kenneth L. Waggoner, Chief Executive Officer of the Company, certifies, pursuant to 18 U.S.C.
+In connection with Annual Report of PharmaCyte Biotech, Inc. and its subsidiaries ("Company") on Form 10-Q for the period ended July 31, 2015 as filed with the Securities and Exchange Commission on the date hereof ("Report"), the undersigned, Kenneth L. Waggoner, Chief Executive Officer of the Company, certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: